MonaSolutions/MonaServer/_sources/samples.txt

 P2P channel
 =====================================

-This sample shows P2P file transfert and NetGroup usage over Object Replication functionnality.
+This sample shows P2P file transfert and NetGroup usage over Object Replication functionality.

 Server part
 -------------------------------------

 Source below is the lua application.
-During test you should take attention to the sender of the file which could be any peer among the providers.
+During the test you should take attention to the sender of the file which could be any peer among the providers.

 .. code-block:: lua